harlan-zw/laradock-cli/README.md

 #### Clean .env

-Moves all Laradock environment variables to their own `.laradock-env` file.
+Moves all Laradock environment variables to their own `.env.laradock` file.
 No longer have a 300 line .env file.

 #### Zero Configuration Setup